massimilianofronza/odometer/README.md

-# odometer
+# Odometer pipeline
+University project for the "Signal, Image and Video" course.
-MATLAB script for the identification of bounding boxes of odometers.
+MATLAB script containing an image processing pipeline for the identification of horizontal bounding lines of odometers' numbers.